ava-labs/avalanche-starter-kit/src/6-erc20-to-native-bridge/_INSTRUCTIONS.md

 ### Approve tokens for the Source bridge contract

 You can increase/decrease the numbers here as per your requirements.
-(All values on source side are mentioned in wei)
+(All values are mentioned in wei)

 ```bash
 cast send --rpc-url local-c --private-key $PK $ERC20_ORIGIN_C_CHAIN "approve(address, uint256)" $ERC20_ORIGIN_BRIDGE_C_CHAIN 2000000000000000000000